Belchy06/ThanOS/kernel/README.md

 make build_5.10.x
 ```

-**Note** Use `-j <thread count>` with the make command to dramatically speed up build time.

-To build a kernel for local testing for just a single architecture, usue the devbuild targets:
+To build a kernel for local testing for just a single architecture, use the devbuild targets:

 ```
 make devbuild_5.10.x